38elements/38elements.github.com/_posts/2016-08-31-swift-repository-github-star-ranking.md

 StefanLage/LegofySwift                     221
-Make images look as if they are made out of 1x1 LEGO blocks -> the idea comes from https://github.com/JuanPotato/Legofy
+Make images look as if they are made out of 1x1 LEGO blocks -&gt; the idea comes from https://github.com/JuanPotato/Legofy

 mbogh/NibDesignable                        221